Two fresh cases of Coronavirus detected in India: Health Ministry

 Tuesday, 3 March 2020 () Two fresh cases of the novel Coronavirus — one in Delhi and another in Telangana — have been reported in India, taking the number of people who have tested positive for the respiratory virus in the country to five so far, the Union Health Ministry said on Monday.
 The infected person from Delhi recently travelled to Italy...

-Florida Gov. Ron DeSantis disclosed late Sunday that two people in Tampa Bay are the first to test “presumptively positive" for COVID-19 and directed his top health official to declare a public health emergency.
+THE NATIONAL INVESTIGATION AGENCY TODAY ARRESTED A MAN AND HIS DAUGHTER IN CONNECTION WITH LAST YEAR'S PULWAMA TERROR ATTACK.
+IN AN ATTEMPT TO ALLAY THE FEARS, PRIME MINISTER NARENDRA MODI SAID TODAY THAT THERE IS NO NEED TO PANIC.
+A DAY AFTER TWO FRESH CASES OF CORONAVIRUS WERE REPORTED IN INDIA,...

-Chinese health officials are claiming a victory in the city at the epicenter of the coronavirus outbreak.
-Wuhan has closed one of 16 pop-up hospitals it rapidly constructed to combat the virus, as the..
+The coronavirus outbreak has made its way to both Missouri and Kansas, and the Kansas Department of Health and Environment has created a family action plan to help prepare for the virus, also known as..

 Two more positive cases of the novel coronavirus - one in Delhi and another in Telangana - have been reported in the country, the Union Health Ministry said on...
-IndiaTimes Also reported by •DNA •Reuters •Reuters India
+IndiaTimes Also reported by •DNA •Reuters •Catholic Culture •Reuters India •WorldNews